top of page

 What is a Charter City?

 Wilmington is currently a Statutory City, meaning our local governance is dictated by the default statues of Ohio.
 However, around 1960 many cities like Lebanon (when they were barely 5,000 people), declared statutory law “cumbersome, expensive, and poorly adapted to the needs of a municipality.”
-Sign the petition for Wilmington to start the process of becoming a Charter City so that we can gain more local control over the quality and consistency of our community’s future success.
+Sign the petition for Wilmington to start the process of becoming a Charter City so that we can have more home rule over the quality and consistency of our community’s future success.

 Other Ohio Charter Cities: